-These so called "aliases" allow you to receive email sent to a different different in your primary mailbox.
+These so called "aliases" allow you to receive email sent to a different address in your primary mailbox.
 Similarly, with a little bit of setup, you can also send "from" an alias address.

-Please note: an alias must be setup for you by an administrator before these instructions will work for you.
+Please note: an alias must be setup for you by an administrator before these instructions will work for you or you must already have access to the group address at groups.google.com.

 In Gmail, head to the "gear" icon and choose "settings."